Survivors who have experienced forced displacement must lead at all levels of refugee response.

 We want to share as much of our policy change advocacy experience as possible with refugee leaders so that they are well-positioned to do the same and more in their contexts.

-Through our Global Services, we form coalitions with refugee-led and host community-led organizations in order to jointly secure funding and expand their legal empowerment and advocacy programs.
+We form equitable coalitions with refugee-led and host community-led organizations in order to jointly secure funding and expand their legal empowerment and advocacy programs.

 We also hold comprehensive advocacy training workshops twice a year in English and Spanish, which are tailored toward and open to any and all refugee-led organizations around the world.
 Additionally, we have committed to support at least four refugee-led organizations directly by 2023 with pro-bono consulting to support their advocacy skills development and positioning.